 |GNUR 6056||Health Policy|

-Instructions to Apply as a Non-Degree Seeking/Visiting Student
+Instructions to Apply as a Non-Degree Seeking Student

-- Select course(s) of interest from the list above and verify they are offered during the term in which you would like to enroll.
+- Select course(s) of interest from the list above and verify that class is offered during the term in which you would like to enroll.

 - You will receive further instructions and forms to complete once you’ve submitted your unofficial transcripts.